Raspberry Angel Food Cake

 Raspberry Angel Food Cake is such a beautiful and delicious dessert.
 This cake is perfect for summer picnics, baby showers, Valentine’s Day and anytime you are looking for a light dessert.
-You see how gorgeous this Raspberry Angel Food Cake is?
 It’s totally worth sifting that flour and sugar!
-The vanilla bean seeds add beautiful, tiny specs thru the cake.
-The raspberry lemon glaze is so refreshing and gorgeous, such an easy way to dress up your cake.
+The vanilla bean seeds add beautiful tiny specs thru the cake.
+The raspberry lemon glaze is so refreshing and gorgeous, and an easy way to dress up your cake.
 The citrus, vanilla and raspberries create an unbelievable flavor that is just perfect with the tender texture of the cake.
 This cake is one of the most popular recipes on the blog and always gets rave reviews!

 - White Chocolate Raspberry Truffles – no bake and naturally pink!